Roubani Kaambi

-Roubani Kaambi is the current Permanent Representative of the Comoros to the United Nations.
-He is also the Ambassador to the Canada, Cuba and the United States.
-Ambassador Kaambi is the current Diplomatic High Steward of EUCLID (Euclid University).
+Roubani Kaambi is the current permanent representative of the Comoros to the United Nations.
+He is also the ambassador to Canada, Cuba and the United States.
+Kaambi is the current diplomatic high steward of EUCLID (Euclid University).

 Education and career

-He was before the Communications Adviser to the President of the Union of the Comoros between 2004 and 2006.
-From 2003 to 2004, he was the Government’s Adviser on relations with ministerial secretaries general.
-In 1994, Mr. Kaambi was Chief of Staff to the Prime Minister, Secretary General of the Government, and President of the Support Commission for Institutional Reform in Public Administration.
+He was before the communications adviser to the president of the Union of the Comoros between 2004 and 2006.
+From 2003 to 2004, he was the government’s adviser on relations with ministerial secretaries general.
+In 1994, Kaambi was chief of staff to the prime minister, secretary general of the government, and president of the Support Commission for Institutional Reform in Public Administration.

-He has also served as Minister for Justice and Government Spokesman in 1993, with additional responsibilities for labour and employment, and relations with the parliament, among other duties.
+He has also served as Minister for Justice and Government spokesman in 1993, with additional responsibilities for labour and employment, and relations with the parliament, among other duties.

-Ambassador Kaambi was also a professor of law at the University of Comoros from 2006 to 2011.
+Kaambi was also a professor of law at the University of the Comoros from 2006 to 2011.

-Mr. Kaambi holds doctorates in public law, as well as in history, culture and societal organization from the University of Strasbourg, France, and is a graduate of the National School of Public Administration in Morocco.
+Kaambi holds doctorates in public law, as well as in history, culture and societal organization from the University of Strasbourg, France, and is a graduate of the National School of Public Administration in Morocco.